leonbohmann/fracture-suite/README.md

 ![Backend plot of analyzer, displaying original and preprocessed image and detected cracks](.content/backend.png)

 ## How it works

+:warning: This is deprecated.
+The documentation will be updated in the future!

 Several steps are necessary to analyze a fracture scan:
 1. Cropping of input image (_optional_)